 Improving student attendance is an essential, cost-effective but often overlooked strategy for school improvement, closing achievement gaps and ensuring all our students are on-track to learn and succeed.

-Way to go Sebree Elementary, September Attendance Winner of the Month for the second month in a row, with a 96.70% attendance rate!!!
+Way to go Dixon Elementary, October Attendance Winner of the Month, with a 96.78% attendance rate!!!

 1 WC Employee Recognition Form